 Energy efficient buildings

-Energy Efficiency Foundations for Green Building: Energy Star, LEED technologies, LED and CFL Lights
+Energy Efficiency Foundations for Green Building: Energy Star, LEED technologies, LED Lights

 Demand Response, Smart Meters, and Home Energy Management

 Communications from the smart meter are organized for the consumer and show how much money for the electricity bill in that cycle was saved, other benefits of energy efficiency, and how the customer can better manage their energy use in the future.
-Data is also sent to, and recorded by, the utility, in order for the utility to better manage future energy production distributed to buildings via the power grid.
+This data is also recorded by the utility, in order for the utility to better manage future energy production distributed to buildings via the power grid.
 So, energy customers and utilities can both optimally manage their respective energy outputs and uses.

 The smart meter demand response method makes it much easier for the homeowner to determine how much energy to save, and the utility can also easily make optimal adjustments to their energy production and distribution in demand response programs.
 The use of the smart meter in behavioral demand response allows people access to the device from home, so changes can be made over one's smartphone or tablet device.

-Demand response programs often work hand-in hand with home energy management (HEM) systems, smart thermostats, smart wi-fi enabled LED and/ or CFL energy efficient lighting, and other smart electrical appliances that have been looped in to work with the HEM system.
+Demand response programs often work hand-in hand with HEM systems, smart thermostats, smart wi-fi enabled LED and/ or CFL energy efficient lighting, and other smart electrical appliances (like smart refrigerators) that have been looped in to work with the HEM system.
 This is in addition to an entire smart HVAC system, wi-fi enabled, and also configured to operate with the HEM network.

 Buildings represent a significant source of greenhouse gas emissions globally, in addition to the industry/ energy generation sectors, agriculture/ land-use/ food production sectors, and transportation/ shipping sectors.
 In order to lower the carbon footprint of buildings, property owners should use cost-effective means to increase the energy efficiency of their properties.
 The following are several priorities associated with increasing the energy efficiency of a home or commercial building, and a municipal energy grid; as well as a general guide on increasing energy efficiency for a home or building: